SMILEY4/ktor-openapi-tools/docs/openapi/documenting_routes/basic_route_documentation.md

 get("internal/metrics", {
     hidden = true
 }) {
-    // Route functions normally but doesn't appear in the documentation }
+    // Route functions normally but does not appear in the documentation }
 ```